For Russell Wilson, it’s more Monday night mastery in Seahawks’ victory; for Kirk Cousins, more misery

 Three plays later, Wilson threw a short pass to Rashaad Penny, who ran 13 yards for a touchdown to extend the Seahawks’ lead to 34-17.

+Late in the third quarter, Wilson’s 60-yard touchdown pass to a wide-open David Moore gave the Seahawks a 27-17 lead.

-Wilson’s two touchdown passes helped him leapfrog Baltimore’s Lamar Jackson to regain the NFL lead with 26 touchdown passes this season.
+Those two touchdown passes helped Wilson leapfrog Baltimore’s Lamar Jackson to regain the NFL lead with 26 touchdown passes this season.
+Wilson and Jackson remain the front-runners in the MVP chase.

+“He’s incredible, man,” Seahawks left tackle Duane Brown said of Wilson.
+“People slept on him for awhile.
+I think they’re taking notice now.”

 The Seahawks trailed 17-10 halftime in part because of Wilson’s bizarre interception in the second quarter.